webmachine/webmachine-ruby/documentation/how-it-works.md

 end
 ```

-* To see a list of the callbacks that can be overriden, and documentation about how to override each one, check out the [Callbacks][callbacks] class.
+* To see a list of the callbacks that can be overridden, and documentation about how to override each one, check out the [Callbacks][callbacks] class.

 * Callbacks that have a name with a question mark should return a truthy or falsey value, or an integer response code.